ahmedshahjr/portfolio-template/README.md

 # Portfolio Template

-An open-source, user-friendly, responsive, and accessible portfolio template for developers 🚀⚡t
+An open-source, user-friendly, responsive, and accessible portfolio template for developers 🚀⚡

 Give a star ⭐ if you find it useful.
 [Visit site &rarr;](https://opensource-portfolio.netlify.app/)